 The relationship between short-term uses and long-term productivity will be affected by this amendment.
-The proposed actions could significantly restrict the harvest of red snapper, gag, vermilion snapper, black sea bass, snowy grouper, golden tilefish, black grouper, red grouper, speckled hind, and warsaw grouper in the short-term for both the commercial and recreational sectors of the fishery.
+The proposed actions could significantly restrict the harvest of red snapper, and co-occurring snapper grouper species in the short-term for both the commercial and recreational sectors of the fishery.
 However, reductions in harvest are expected to benefit the long-term productivity of these species.